xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 - tabular output for humans (listing containers and such)
 - support json output when needed too (for further manipulation by tools like jq)

-So it all seems simple enough any language would be just fine
+Sounds simple enough.
+Any language would do just fine

 ## Choosing Nim